Thinkersbluff/CR6CommunityMarlin/README.md

 * 0.9 degree stepping motor on Y-Axis

-_For other configurations for the Creality CR-6 printer (like BigTreeTech SKR board and optional BTT TFT v3.0 display - please check the [branches and development section](#development-and-compile-it-yourself) section below._
+_For other configurations for the Creality CR-6 printer (like BigTreeTech SKR board and optional BTT TFT v3.0 display - please check the [branches and development](#development-and-compile-it-yourself) section below._

 ## Downloads